racerxr650r/avrOS/README.md

 contexts.

 In addition, the avrOS scheduler uses a finite state machine paradigm.
-The user application and system services register a state machine and a set of states.
+The user application and system services register state machines and a set of states.
+The finite state machine manager (fsm) provides an API for the developer to control the state progression of the state machine.
 The scheduler uses a table of state machines and states to determine which to call next.
 The constant data in these tables is stored in FLASH.
 Only the dynamic state information is stored in RAM.

 These tables are built at compile time and the linker determines that there is enough FLASH and RAM to store them.
 Therefore, there is no need for user code